twosidesofai/Job_Hunter/README.md

 # Job Hunter

 ## Overview
 Job Hunter is a modular Python application that automates the job search and application process.
+Now supports starting from a Word resume (.docx) and agentic pipeline.
 It can:
 - Scrape or query multiple job boards (Adzuna, SerpApi, Indeed, ZipRecruiter, Monster, Built In, JPMorgan, and more)
 - Normalize job postings into a common data model
 - Generate tailored resumes and personalized cover letters for each job